 - Flip flops, sandals or trainers

 - Showy jewellery

 We know there can be lots of rules around funeral clothes.
 So here’s a quick round-up of what you can do to dress appropriately for most send-offs:

 - Keep your hair, makeup and jewellery simple

 - Don’t wear strong perfume or aftershave

 - If it’s a traditional church service, cover your tattoos

 But remember – while dressing appropriately is important at a funeral, your presence is what matters most.
-So don’t worry if you’re wardrobe hasn’t got many funeral-type clothes in it.
+So don’t worry if your wardrobe hasn’t got many funeral-type clothes in it.
 You can pay your respects, whatever you’re wearing.